ehmicky/modern-errors/docs/plugins.md

 #### State objects

 Other state objects, such as class instances or network connections, should not be kept in the global state.
+This ensures plugins are concurrency-safe, i.e. can be safely used in parallel `async` logic.
 Instead, plugins should either:

 - Provide with methods returning such objects
 - Let users create those objects and pass them as arguments to plugin methods